wusyong/docs/source/index.html.md

 With the Tangle-based technology, TangleID combines decentralized application(DAPP) and API service to implement self-verification by distributed, reliable, and immutable mechanics.
 Surprisingly, such as TCP/IP protocols and websites, this innovative solution brings no change on our habits but merely makes improvements on the underlying technology.

-1. DAPP
-2. API: (1)規範化Well-formed (2)工程優化re-attach/GPU加速/Multi-thread POW(目前是單功) operation (3)加密Mesaage: Source Code(MAM: 不是每個Node)
-3. Tangle
-4. Case

-W3C網頁打開基於規範化
-Claim
-Revoke(Claim)
-private key is lost & Recovery incentive
-*
-GDPR對區塊鏈衝擊
-1. 跨境傳輸：上傳內容是Hash Value
-2. 被遺忘權：技術上可做到
-改善痛點：資料可追溯姓
-1. 資料可攜權Data Protability
-2. 個人資料外洩通報Data Breach Notification
 <div align="center">
 ![](https://lh5.googleusercontent.com/P1nyVfqmNJMPlnfSHpy9aRk6u4BlA1vdTKK2LDkGAFVJ7ucI6RHQR3FmlrhrijmrpfYABCn743W5VCI6KlpSy5ow1O2FsrUU96BfqLEWd_858LbQrIUcGTrgfmq5hwsUFmTncdOK=s800)
 </div>

-## New claim/ New message (Identity, 足跡)
+## New claim

-  an identity storing its hash of an attributed data blob (e.g. Google Cloud, Azure, AWS, Dropbox, etc.) is able to be linked to offline data storage as well as update its files automatically, such as adding friends, modifying profiles and posting ephemeral (short time) photos.
+  An identity storing its hash of an attributed data blob (e.g. Google Cloud, Azure, AWS, Dropbox, etc.) is able to be linked to offline data storage as well as update its files automatically, such as adding friends, modifying profiles and posting ephemeral (short time) photos.
 Particularly on blockchain, the features of immutability and transparency ensures the trust take place.

   Moreover, the machine-to-machine (M2M) communication can dramatically decrease the transaction cost, whether during interview or for insurance.
 In this paper, we propose a more efficient solution to identity authentication using machine-to-machine verification based on IOTA/Tangle and further provide a path to self-sovereign identity in the digital world.
 In addition, since TangleID is involved in the digital asset management, we also develop a mobile application (APP) to enable users to keep their private keys as well as certain addresses as identifiers.